 Go for a creative look with a light brown short curly shag.
 A shag is one of the easiest cuts to manage.
-The perfect medium length and all the shaggy layers are effortless and easy.
+The perfect medium length and all the shaggy layers are effortless.
 Be prepared to use a curl cream and defuser if you want your curls to be more full and defined.

 Look super edgy with a disconnected curly shag mullet.
 A shag is great for curly hair because of all the stacked layers that will bring body and volume to your locks.
 I highly recommend using scissors over a razor for curly hair.
-Sometimes the razor is too harsh for the curls and will make them too frizzy.
-Having disconnected layers on the top will give you more body so you can get more height at your crown.
+Sometimes the razor is too harsh for the curls, making them too frizzy.
+Having disconnected layers on the top will give you more body to get more height at your crown.

 Set yourself apart and try a long shag with a short choppy fringe.
 One of the boldest moves in creating a hairstyle is a short fringe.
-I try to evaluate my client’s face shape to make sure it is right for them.
-I find that women with small foreheads can benefit from a strong bang.
+I evaluate my client’s face shape to ensure it is right for them.
+Women with small foreheads can benefit from a strong bang.
 A choppy fringe added to a long shag is a beautiful texture mix between strong and soft and will elevate your style.

 Here’s one of the sweetest, shaggiest styles for curly hair, and it’s also easy to recreate.
-If you can, achieve this look by using a diffuser on your natural waves.
-Or, if you don’t have enough natural waves, build them up with a 3/4 inch curling iron or wand.
+If you can, achieve this look using a diffuser on your natural waves.
+Or, if you don’t have enough natural waves, build them up with a 3/4-inch curling iron or wand.
 Avoid creating too much volume if you desire a softer, looser finish.

 A curly shag with highlights is one of the best ways to accentuate this crop.
-Adding dimension towards the bottom of your blonde hair will not only allow for more time between appointments but will help the layers and curls to pop within your cut.
+Adding dimension towards the bottom of your blonde hair will allow more time between appointments and help the layers and curls pop within your cut.

 A curly shaggy cut for women over 40 offers a youthful-looking radiance.
 Shaggy curly hairstyles offer a lived-in finish with a shape that flatters your face in the best light!

 A short shag is the newest trend because shags can be modified to suit your face shape and hair type and are best styled with wispy curls.
-Be sure to use a texturizing spray, such as My Hair Dance Salt Spray, for extra volume, fullness, and a wispy look.
+Be sure to use a texturizing spray like My Hair Dance Salt Spray for extra volume, fullness, and a wispy look.

 Show off your style with an edgy shaggy cut for curly girls.
 Asking your hairstylist for a razor cut will soften the perimeters and remove any unwanted bulk.
 Shaggy hairstyles with curls are sure to turn heads wherever you go.

-If you’re looking for some variation with your current curly shag try it with bangs.
+If you want some variation with your curly shag, try it with bangs.
 This will add interest to the haircut and frame the face beautifully.

-A curly or wavy shag is perfect for that authentic, lived in, easy maintenance hairstyle.
-Shags are a great way to give new life to curly or wavy hair without heat styling or chemical styling.
+A curly or wavy shag is perfect for that authentic, lived-in, easy-maintenance hairstyle.
+Shags are a great way to give new life to curly locks or wavy hair without heat or chemical styling.
 A shag like this lends itself to thicker hair because thin hair can look more stringy if not cut and styled properly.

 The longer curly shag with curly curtain bangs adds a modern twist to the classic shag haircut.
 The curly shaggy hairstyles have lots of layers, starting at the crown.
 The layers create a beautiful shape for women, especially for women with thicker brown tresses.